Course

 It is also recommended that secondhand smoke exposure is limited by way of having grandparents smoke outside of the home, see the child at his home where there is less smoke, and change their clothes or use a smoking jacket that can be removed after smoking before being with the child.

 With new information in hand, the father and child, while overwhelmed, feel they can start to prevent and treat the child’s asthma symptoms.
-The family should be encouraged to follow-up closely with their primary healthcare provider to ensure appropriate control and reduce chronic airway inflammation.
+The family should be encouraged to follow-up closely with their primary healthcare provider to ensure appropriate control and reduce chronic

 Asthma is a prevalent, chronic illness in society.
 Understanding the disease process, therapy options, and promoting prevention strategies can help manage this chronic disease- reducing complications and improving quality of life.

-Online resources offered through national organizations, such as the Centers for Disease Control and Prevention, American Academy of Pediatrics, Healthy People 2020, the Asthma and Allergy Foundation of America provide excellent information for both patients and healthcare members.
+Online resources offered through national organizations, such as the Centers for Disease Control and Prevention, American Academy of Pediatrics, Healthy People 2020, the Asthma and Allergy Foundation of America provide excellent information for both clients and healthcare members.

 It has been said that an ounce of prevention is worth a pound of cure.
 This holds true for asthma even more so than many other diseases.
-Focusing on prevention strategies, proper and prompt treatment, and appropriate use of resources are the cornerstone of asthma treatment.
+Focusing on prevention strategies, proper and prompt treatment, and appropriate use of resources are the cornerstone of asthma treatment

 References + Disclaimer